Initialization data disk (Linux)

 image.png

-Create MBR partition
+establish MBR partition

-1. Create an MBR partition.
+1. Create a MBR Partition.

 1. Run the following command to partition the data disk.
 This operation is based on the data disk /dev/vdb Take for example.